cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/07-contracts.md

 - The contract must not delete the client state from the store.
 - The contract must not change the client state to a client state of another type.
-- The contract must not change the code hash in the client state.
+- The contract must not change the checksum in the client state.

 Any violation of these rules will result in an error returned from `08-wasm` that will abort the transaction.